-In terms of stress management, magnesium is responsible for a multitude of things, but simplified, it helps the body transition into a restful state, eases tension and reduces our reaction to stressful stimuli.
-And since our stress reaction can actually be worsened due to a deficiency in magnesium, it only makes sense that keeping our levels tip top is going to help us out in our time of need.
+In terms of stress management, magnesium is responsible for a multitude of things.
+Simplified, it helps the body transition into a restful state, eases tension and reduces our reaction to stressful stimuli.
+And since our stress reaction can actually be worsened due to a deficiency in magnesium, it only makes sense that keeping our levels tip-top is going to help us out in our time of need.

 And that’s just covering stress.
 How about the following situations?

 Magnesium helps ease insomnia and provide a deeper night’s sleep as it allows the body and mind to wind down.

 Sore from lugging around Christmas shopping bags or carrying your bags to and around the airport?

 Magnesium is required for the relaxation of muscles and so ensuring your levels are up will help ease sore muscles.